SubtleGame

 The Psychophysics trials

-This mini-game employs a two-alternative forced-choice experimental design, where players take part in several trials.
-Each trials has the following setup:
+This mini-game employs a two-alternative forced-choice psychophysics experimental design, during which players take part in several trials.

-After the time is up, they must select the softest, e.g. the one that is the least rigid, thus deforms the most easily.
+• After the time is up, they must select the softest, i.e. the one that is the least rigid and deforms the most easily.
 The player does this by placing their hand/controller inside their chosen molecule.
 They must make a choice even if they are unsure!

-The rigidity of the molecules is changed by scaling the angle force constants of all the bonds.
-The difference between the two molecules presented in each trial is randomly selected from the available simulations.
+The rigidity of the molecules is changed by scaling the angle force constants of all of the bonds in the buckminsterfullerenes.
+The rigidity of the two molecules presented in each trial is randomly selected from the available simulations.
 The player is told whether they are correct after each trial and is given their total score across all the sets of molecules at the end of the mini game.

 Technical implementation